bratin03/DOCS-DB/README.md

 DOCS DB is a lightweight, high-performance, key-value database designed for efficient data storage and retrieval.
 Built with simplicity and speed in mind, DOCS DB uses **Log-Structured Merge (LSM) Trees** to optimize write-heavy workloads, making it ideal for applications requiring frequent data updates.

+This project has been developed as part of the course `CS60203 - Design Optimization of Computing Systems` at IIT Kharagpur.

 ---

 ## Key Features